 At the end of the evaluation, present the output back to your stakeholders to get feedback and validate your direction.

-You are finally ready to get the ball rolling!
+Finally.
 Select the vendor you feel most confident in as a partner to reach your goals.
-Look beyond the software, for the vendor who gives you the highest chance of success.
+Look beyond the software, for the vendor who gives you the best possible chance of success.

-Make sure your embedded analytics vendor has the resources to help you, now and in the future as your company grows.
+Make sure the vendor you've selected has the necessary resources to help you, both now and in the future as your company grows.
 Later on, you’ll appreciate being able to test ideas and leverage best practices as your needs evolve.

 Get training for those who will be using the platform to create analytics.
+This will be easy if you have chosen an embedded anlytics oslution that offeres free lessonly courses like Toucan.
 Create your first set of reports.
-Work with your vendor’s enablement and consulting teams to understand embedded analytics best practices.
+Work with your vendor’s enablement and consulting teams to understand and employ embedded analytics best practices.